vanessadixon1/CreateGiphy/README.md

 # Create Giphy

-This is a simple way to create and delete Meme's using the Giphy api.
-User is  able to add gifs, and remove all gif at one time.
+This is a simple way to add and delete gifs using the Giphy api.
+User is able to add gifs by searching a term, and remove all gif at one time.

 This is a desktop app.
 Mobile Version coming soon...